-Reliant Funding is a San Diego-based alternative business funder whose recent acquisitions include Merchants Capital Access.
-It’s part of a growing industry that provides short-term loans and merchant cash advances (MCAs) rather than traditional lending products like bank loans.
-MCAs superficially resemble loans but differ in some important ways, which we’ll discuss below.
+Reliant Funding is a San Diego-based alternative business funder.
+It’s part of a growing industry that provides short-term loans and merchant cash advances (MCAs) rather than traditional lending products such as bank loans.
+While MCAs superficially resemble loans, they differ in some important ways, which we’ll discuss below.

 While Reliant has an attractive spread of products, it isn’t the most forthcoming company.
 Be prepared to have to do some additional due diligence if you decide to do business with this company.